seanjgildea/CoreSpring5CertificationGuide/container_dependency_ioc.md

     env.getProperty("testbean.name");

-@PropertySource is an Annotation providing a convenient and declarative mechanism for adding a PropertySource to Spring's Environment.
+- @PropertySource is an Annotation providing a convenient and declarative mechanism for adding a PropertySource to Spring's Environment.
 To be used in conjunction with @Configuration classes.

-  //To resolve ${ } in @Value
+      To resolve ${ } in @Value

           @Bean

           public static PropertySourcesPlaceholderConfigurer propertyConfigInDev() {

           return new PropertySourcesPlaceholderConfigurer();

           }

 ### What is a BeanFactoryPostProcessor and what is it used for?
 When is it invoked?